jacobwilliams/rklib/README.md

 The original version of this code was split off from the [Fortran Astrodynamics Toolkit](https://github.com/jacobwilliams/Fortran-Astrodynamics-Toolkit) in September 2022.

+### For developers

+To add a new method to this library:

+* Update the tables (either the fixed or variable one in `scripts/generate_files.py`)
+* Run `python scripts/generate_files.py` to update all the include files.
+This script will generate all the boilerplate code for all the methods.
+It will also print the updates tables for the `README` to the console, so you have to copy and paste them in the file.
+* Add a step function (either in `rklib_fixed_steps.f90` or `rklib_variable_steps.f90`).
+Note that you can generate a template of an RK step function using the `scripts/generate_rk_code.py` script.
+The two command line arguments are the number of function evaluations required and the method name (e.g., `'rk4'`).
+Edit the template accordingly (note at the FSAL ones have a slightly different format).
+* Update the unit tests.

 ### License

 The `rklib` source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/rklib/blob/master/LICENSE.md) (BSD-3).